 The main technological advancements and challenges of the project are:

-For D-Band, the new D004IH 40 nm process developed at OMMIC will be used for the LNA, the up converter and the down converter.
-The MMICs will be designed at University of Roma Tor Vergata with a PDK to be developed during the project.
-The power amplifier to drive the TWT and for the terminal will be designed and fabricated by Ferdinand Braun Institut using a 0.8μm and 0.5μm InP DHBT (double heterojunction bipolar transistor) with fT, fmax >350GHz.
+The D-Band (141 – 148.5 GHz) chipset will be build and designed by the new D004IH 40 nm process developed at OMMIC, France.
+The chipset includes the LNA, the up converter and the down converter.
+The MMICs will be designed at University of Roma Tor Vergata, Italy.
+The power amplifier to drive the TWT and for the terminal will be designed and fabricated by Ferdinand Braun Institute (FBH), Germany using 0.8μm InP DHBT (double heterojunction bipolar transistor).

 G-band photonic transmitter

 A G-band photonic transmitter for the Transmission Hub will be designed and fabricated by Universidad Politécnica de Valencia, Spain.
 It will be based on the heterodyne beat between two spectral lines in a unitravelling photodiodes (UTC-PD).

 The components of the D-band Point to Multipoint System will be packaged.
 The Transmission Hub will includes the radio, the TWT and the horn antennas.
 The Terminal will include the chipset and the horn antennas.

 A field test will be carried out at Universidad Politécnica de Valencia, Spain